iconify/documentation/documents/pages/implementations/css.md

 ## Color

 One downside of using SVG as external resource is it cannot inherit color from parent element.
+Browsers will use black instead of `[key]currentColor`.

 This example shows 3 monotone icons, one is used as DOM element, one as pseudo element's content, one as background: